China’s electric carmaker WM Motor pulls in $1.47 billion Series D – TechCrunch

 The startup recently announced an ambitious plan for the next 3-5 years to allocate 20 billion yuan ($2.95 billion) and 3,000 engineers to work on 5G-powered smart cockpits, Level-4 driving and other futuristic auto technologies.
 That’s a big chunk of the startup’s total raise, which is estimated to be north of $3 billion, based on Crunchbase data and its latest funding figure.

-Regional governments are often seen rooting for companies partaking in China’s strategic industries such as semiconductors and electric cars.
+Regional governments are often seen rooting for companies partaking in China’s strategic industries, such as semiconductors and electric cars.
 WM Motor’s latest round, for instance, is led by a state-owned investment platform and state-owned carmaker SAIC Motor, both based in Shanghai where the startup’s headquarters resides.
-The city is also home to Tesla’s Gigafactory where the American giant churns out made-in-China vehicles.
+The city is also home to Tesla’s Gigafactory, where the American giant churns out made-in-China vehicles.

 In July, the Chinese EV upstart delivered its 30,000th EX5 SUV vehicle, which comes at about $22,000 with state subsidy and features the likes of in-car video streaming and air purification.
 The company claimed that parents of young children account for nearly 70% of its customers.